-The targeting of PI3Kδ (delta) for B-cell malignancies is gaining an increasingly high profile with idelalisib gaining fast track approval in mid-2014 in multiple haematological cancer indications.
-Duvelisib, another high profile PI3Kδ inhibitor, is also in Phase III in various haematological cancer indications.
-There is also increasing evidence that PI3Kδ inhibitors are effective in the ibrutinib-resistant mutant population, ibrutinib being an important BTK inhibitor for several types of B-cell malignancies.
-We have designed HMPL-689 with superior PI3K isoform selectivity, in particular to spare PI3Kɣ (gamma) to minimise the serious infection observed with duvelisib due to its strong immune suppression.
-HMPL-689 potency, particularly at the whole blood level allows for reduced daily doses to minimise compound related toxicity such as the high level of liver toxicity observed with the idelalisib 150mg twice-daily dose regime.
-HMPL-689’s pharmacokinetic properties have been found to be favourable with expected good oral absorption, moderate tissue distribution and low clearance, suitable for once daily dosing.
-It is also expected that HMPL-689 will have low risk of drug accumulation and drug/drug interaction due to Cytochrome P450 (CYP) inhibition/induction.
-Given the above, we believe that HMPL-689 has the potential to be a best-in-class PI3Kδ agent, superior to both idelalisib and duvelisib.
+HMPL-689 is a novel, highly selective and potent small molecule inhibitor targeting the isoform phosphoinositide 3’-kinase delta (PI3Kδ), a key component in the B-cell receptor signaling pathway.
+We have designed HMPL-689 with superior PI3Kδ isoform selectivity, in particular to not inhibit PI3Kɣ (gamma), to minimize the risk of serious infection caused by immune suppression.
+HMPL-689’s strong potency, particularly at the whole blood level, also allows for reduced daily doses to minimize compound related toxicity, such as the high level of liver toxicity observed with the approved first generation PI3Kδ inhibitor.
+HMPL-689’s pharmacokinetic properties have been found to be favorable with expected good oral absorption, moderate tissue distribution and low clearance in preclinical pharmacokinetic studies.
+We also expect HMPL-689 will have low risk of drug accumulation and drug-to-drug interaction.
+Given this, we believe that HMPL-689 has the potential to be a global best-in-class PI3Kδ agent.
 We currently retain all rights to HMPL-689 worldwide.